What Is a Citizen Ballot Measure?

 How to Get a Measure on a Ballot

-Typically when we talk about a citizen ballot measure, we are talking about direct initiatives when voter petitions result in a measure going on the ballot.
+Typically, when discussing a citizen election ballot measure, we talk about direct initiatives when voter petitions result in a measure going on the ballot.

-But there are also indirect initiatives in which an issue first goes to the legislature and only goes to the ballot if the legislature fails to enact it.
+But there are also indirect initiative petitions in which an issue first goes to the legislature and only goes to the ballot if the legislature fails to enact it.

 What States Have Ballot Measures?

-Twenty-four (24) states allow citizens to petition to get "initiatives and referendums" on the statewide ballot by obtaining a certain number of citizen signatures on a petition.
-Every state allows for petition for local matters.
+Twenty-six states, including Arizona, Florida, Michigan, Ohio, Idaho, Nebraska, Oregon, Utah, Massachusetts, South Dakota, and North Dakota, allow residents to petition to get "initiatives and referendums" on the statewide ballot for state elections by getting a certain number of signatures on a petition.
+Every state allows petitions for local matters.

-Eighteen (18) states allow citizens to amend their state constitution by collecting signatures on a petition.
-However, Illinois and Mississippi have placed so many restrictions on the process that no citizen initiatives have appeared on the ballot in those states for decades.
+Eighteen states allow citizens to amend their state constitution by collecting signatures on a petition.
+But, Illinois and Mississippi have placed so many restrictions on the process that no citizen initiatives have appeared on the ballot in those states for decades.
+In 2021, the Mississippi Supreme Court struck down a medical marijuana initiative and voided, for the time being, the state's initiative process.
+It did so because, since the 2000 census, it has lacked the five congressional districts needed from which sponsors must gather signatures due to redistricting.

-Nevada requires voters to vote twice on citizen-initiated constitutional amendments.
+Nevada requires voters to vote for citizen-initiated constitutional amendments at two successive general elections.

-Twenty-five (25) states allow for a veto referendum process at the state level.
-If enough people protest a new law so that a voter referendum gets onto the ballot, that law is suspended until it is voted upon.
+Twenty-three states allow a veto referendum process at the state level.
+If enough people protest a new law so that a voter referendum gets onto the ballot, that law gets suspended until the vote.

-The vast majority of states that allow a veto referendum are in the Western U.S. In Maryland and New Mexico, a veto referendum is the only citizen-initiated ballot measure allowed.
+Most states that allow a veto referendum are in the Western U.S. A veto referendum is the only citizen-initiated ballot measure allowed in Maryland and New Mexico.

-Twenty-two (22) states allow citizens to propose state statutes (laws) through ballot initiatives.
-Nevada allows voters to "affirm" state statutes; that is, voters can petition for a ballot question asking citizens to affirm an existing state law.
+Twenty-one states allow voters to propose state statutes (laws) through ballot initiatives.
+Nevada allows voters to "affirm" state statutes; that is, voters can petition for a ballot question asking voters to affirm an existing state law.

 If voters approve the statute affirmation, the state legislature cannot amend it.
-If voters do not affirm it, that law can be amended or repealed on a future ballot.
+If voters do not affirm it, lawmakers can amend or repeal it on a future ballot.

-Each state can determine for itself how signatures must be collected.
+Each state has different signature requirements, and each state can determine how people collect signatures.
 States may restrict:

 - Who can collect signatures